Seaside, California: Law and government

 The City of Seaside is a General Law City with a Council/Manager form of government.
 The five-member City Council is a legislative and policy-making body that is elected on a nonpartisan basis to represent the residents of Seaside.

 The City Manager is appointed by the City Council to manage the daily operations of the city and is responsible for making policy recommendations to the City Council and implementing City Council policy directives.

-Policy decisions are made at City Council meetings, which are held on the first and third Thursdays of each month at 7:00 p.m. in the City Council Chambers at City Hall, with special meetings as needed.
+Policy decisions are made at City Council meetings, which are held on the first and third Thursdays of each month at 5:00 p.m. in the City Council Chambers at City Hall, with special meetings as needed.
 At these public meetings, the City Council makes policy determinations; approves agreements and contracts; adopts ordinances (local laws) and regulations; and authorizes the expenditure of City funds.
 The City Council also serves as the board of directors for the Redevelopment Agency of the City Council.
-Meetings of the Redevelopment Agency are typically held prior to the City Council Meetings.
+Meetings of the Redevelopment Agency are held in concurrence with the City Council Meetings.

 Demographics

+2020

+The 2020 United States census reported that Seaside had a population of 32,366.
+The population density was 3,627.3 PD/sqmi.
+The racial makeup of Seaside was 34.7% White, 5.8% African American, 2.1% Native American, 9.7% Asian, 1.5% Pacific Islander, 28.9% from other races, and 17.3% from two or more races.
+Hispanic or Latino of any race were 47.9% of the population.

+The census reported that 96.4% of the population lived in households, 3.6% lived in non-institutionalized group quarters, and no one was institutionalized.

+There were 10,149 households, out of which 40.0% included children under the age of 18, 48.2% were married-couple households, 8.3% were cohabiting couple households, 26.7% had a female householder with no partner present, and 16.9% had a male householder with no partner present.
+19.7% of households were one person, and 8.6% were one person aged 65 or older.
+The average household size was 3.07.
+There were 7,308 families (72.0% of all households).

+The age distribution was 24.8% under the age of 18, 10.8% aged 18 to 24, 29.6% aged 25 to 44, 22.8% aged 45 to 64, and 12.1% who were 65 years of age or older.
+The median age was 34.0 years.
+For every 100 females, there were 96.6 males.

+There were 10,801 housing units at an average density of 1,210.5 /mi2, of which 10,149 (94.0%) were occupied.
+Of these, 40.7% were owner-occupied, and 59.3% were occupied by renters.

+In 2023, the US Census Bureau estimated that the median household income was $82,303, and the per capita income was $33,614.
+About 11.5% of families and 14.9% of the population were below the poverty line.